Lake George recorded a Harmful Algal Bloom in November 2020.

 - Abundance of nutrients

-Know It – HABs vary in appearance, and may not necessarily be deep green.
-It can appear as anything as scattered green dots in the water to long, linear green streaks, pea soup or spilled green paint to blue-green or white coloration.
-Sometimes, the bloom is made more evident as it concentrates on the surface of the Lake as a scum or a mat.
-Sometimes, it appears like pollen on the surface.
+HABs vary in appearance, and may not necessarily be deep green.
+Colors can include shades of green, blue-green, yellow, brown, red, or white.
+It can appear as anything from scattered dots or clumps in the water to long, linear streaks on the water’s surface, pea soup or spilled paint.
+The bloom is made more evident as it concentrates on the surface of the Lake as a scum or a mat.

-Report It – If members of the public suspect a HAB on Lake George, report it to the Lake George Association and through the NYHABS online reporting form available on DEC’s HABs webpage.
+If you suspect a HAB on Lake George, please report it to the LGA and through the NYHABS online reporting form available on DEC’s HABs web page at on.ny.gov/hab.

 Q: What happened?

-A: Harmful Algal Bloom was recorded as having formed on Lake George for the first time.
+A: Harmful Algal Bloom was recorded in November 2020 as having formed on Lake George for the first time.

 Q: What does that mean?

 A: Lake George historically has never had a HAB.
-It means that for the first time, the conditions were right (warm water, still water, sunlight, abundant nutrients) for natural cyanobacteria in the Lake, identified as Dolichospermum – what DEC calls a common cyanobacteria found in HABS in other Lakes in New York State.
+It means that for the first time, the conditions were right (slow moving or still water, sunlight, abundance of nutrients) for natural cyanobacteria in the Lake, identified as Dolichospermum, to have bloomed.
+DEC calls Dolichospermum a common cyanobacteria found in HABS in other Lakes in New York State.

 Q: Lake George has cyanobacteria?

-A: Because Lake George is a natural lake, it has various forms of microscopic life, including cyanobacteria.
-Our water quality monitoring program shows the extent of it in recent years
+A: Yes.
+Because Lake George is a natural lake, it has various forms of microscopic life, including cyanobacteria.
+Our water quality monitoring program shows the extent of it in recent years.

 Q: What was the extent of the bloom?
 Where was it located?

 The LGA staff first saw a Harmful Algal Bloom along the shoreline on the east side of Assembly Point and in Harris Bay — DEC has confirmed the bloom there.
-Photo evidence has also shown a DEC-confirmed Harmful Algal Bloom at Clay Island in late October.
+Additional blooms appeared in Harris, Sandy & Warner Bay and near shore waters off of Lake George Village.
+Photo evidence sent to the LGA shows that Lake George also experienced a Harmful Algal Bloom confirmed by DEC) at Clay Island in late October.

-A: We are continuing our observations, convening discussions among Lake partners, and are reviewing and revising our action plans and project plans for 2021 and beyond to ensure we are doing everything we can to stop nutrients from getting into the Lake – especially in polluted stormwater.
+A: We will continue our lakewide observations with our partners, working with the state DEC and have revised our action plans and project plans for 2021 and beyond to ensure we are doing everything we can to stop nutrients from polluted stormwater and elsewhere from getting into the Lake.

 Q: What can I do?